 All About the Damon System

-If you have been thinking of having your teeth properly align, you may be considering braces.
+If you have been thinking of having your teeth properly aligned, you may be considering braces.
 However, there are several types of braces available.
 Traditional braces have been used to properly aligned crooked teeth for many years, but now, orthodontic options have expanded to include lingual braces, clear braces and Damon braces.
 Damon System braces are similar to traditional braces, but they offer additional benefits.

 How does the structure of Damon System braces compare to that of traditional braces?